solutions-for-realvalue/Azure-Infrastructure-Automation/README.md

-# Kubernetes Application Deployment on Azure AKS 📦
+# Azure Infrastructure Automation with Terraform 🚀

-Scalable, secure deployment of containerized applications using Azure Kubernetes Service (AKS).
+Automated provisioning and management of Azure resources (VMs, Storage, Networks) using Terraform.

 ---